Garston Lock

-One of only two remaining working examples of turf sided locks on the canal (the other being Monkey Marsh Lock), Garston Lock has been described as needing "more water to operate than the now more common brick or stone-sided variety" as the sloping sides increase the volume of the lock.
+One of only two remaining working examples of turf-sided locks on the canal (the other being Monkey Marsh Lock in Thatcham, Berkshire), Garston Lock has been described as needing "more water to operate than the now more common brick or stone-sided variety", as the sloping sides increase the volume of the lock.

 The two sets of lock gates work differently: the upper set operates via a mechanical system, while the lower gates are hydraulic.
 The top part of the lock chamber has sloping banks which are covered by vegetation of various types rather than by turf.
-An arrangement of steel rails ensures that boats stay in the centre of the lock during the rise/fall of 7 ft 7 in (2.31 m).
+An arrangement of steel rails ensures that boats stay in the centre of the lock during the rise/fall.

-The lock is a grade II* listed building.
+In 1990 the lock was designated a Grade II* listed building.

-Two pillboxes dating from World War II at the northwest and southeast corners of the lock, which were built as anti tank defences, are also listed buildings.
+Two pillboxes dating from World War II at the northwest and southeast corners of the lock, which were built as anti-tank defences, are also listed buildings.